nealcrook/nascom/nascom4/PolyDos/README.md

 The nascom_sdcard version of PolyDos will run on NASCOM 4, with the nascom_sdcard connected to the PIO.

-This code is (yet another) version of PolyDos; this time, to use the SDcard on the NASCOM 4.
+This code is (yet another) version of PolyDos; this time, to use the NASCOM 4 SDcard to provide (virtual) disk storage.
 Therefore, it will run on a "Stage 2" build of NASCOM 4, without the need for PIO or FDC.

 All of the customisation of PolyDos takes place within its boot ROM.
 Boot ROMs are loaded using the NASCOM 4 menu system.